-We have elected to be treated as a business development company under the 1940 Act.
+We operate as a closed-end, non-diversified management investment company, and have elected to be treated as a business development company under the Investment Company Act of 1940, which we refer to in this prospectus as the 1940 Act.
 In addition, we have elected to be treated for tax purposes as a regulated investment company, or RIC, under the Internal Revenue Code of 1986.
 As a RIC, we generally do not have to pay corporate level tax on any income we distribute to our stockholders as dividends, allowing us to substantially reduce or eliminate our corporate level tax liability.
 For further information, see "Regulation," "US Federal Income Tax Considerations" and "Dividend Reinvestment Plan."

 We are internally managed by our officers and directors.
 We do not have a separate investment advisor and, therefore, we do not pay an investment advisory fee.
-We have established a wholly-owned subsidiary that conducts our daily administrative operations.
-For the nine months ended June 30, 2002, our operating expenses were approximately 1.93% of our total assets.
-We currently estimate that over time our annual operating expenses will be approximately 2% of our total assets, however there can be no assurance that our actual annual operating expenses will not exceed 2% of our total assets.
+We have established a wholly-owned subsidiary that conducts our daily administrative operations and through which we provide managerial assistance to our portfolio companies.
+For the year ended September 30, 2002 and the three months ended December 31, 2002, our operating expenses were approximately 2.1% and 2.4% (annualized), respectively, of our total assets (exclusive of temporary investments acquired near the end of a quarter for the purpose of satisfying regulatory requirements).
+We currently estimate that over time our annual operating expenses will be approximately 2% of our total assets (exclusive of such temporary investments), however there can be no assurance that our actual annual operating expenses will not exceed this amount.